Skip to content Skip to footer navigation

 Our rigorous lab tests have found robot vacs generally don't clean as well as traditional vacuums

-Test data from our recent reviews shows bots usually perform very well on hard floors (with no models scoring less than 77% in this aspect of the test), but can really struggle with carpet, corners and pet hair.
+Test data from our recent reviews shows bots usually perform well on hard floors, but can really struggle with carpet, corners and pet hair.

 Cleaning test scores Average score Score range

-In our most recent tests, four robot vacuums scored less than 30% for carpet cleaning, barely picking up anything when we put them to work on a sample carpet in our labs.
+In our most recent tests, four robot vacuums 15% or less for carpet cleaning, barely picking up anything when we put them to work on a sample carpet in our labs.

-If you're spending hundreds on an appliance that's specifically designed for cleaning hard floors, you'd probably want to be seeing a better bang for your buck.
+If you're spending hundreds on an appliance that's specifically designed for cleaning hard floors, you'd probably want better bang for your buck.

 2. They can be very expensive

-In our current stick vac review of 60 models, prices range from $79 to $1649, with an average price of around $660.
+In our current stick vac review, prices range from $79 to $1649, with a median price of around $600.

 Whether a robot vac is worth it will depend on your budget, the size and layout of your home and how much you really, really hate vacuuming (and mopping).